 Information about the server

-COMBAT BOX by Red Flight is focused on late-war, historically-inspired scenarios including BoBP plane sets.
+COMBAT BOX is focused on late-war, historically-inspired scenarios including BoBP plane sets.
 Each map has been meticulously hand-crafted including realistic airfields, challenging targets, spectacular effects and strategic mechanics such as radar zones.

 Available planes and maps will evolve over time.